x

 Are There Different Types of Hyaluronic Acid?

 Currently, there are two companies that make hyaluronic acid injectable gel.
-Medicis makes Restylane and Perlane, and Allergan makes Juvederm Ultra and Juvederm Ultra Plus.
+Medicis makes Restylane and Perlane, and Allergan makes Juvéderm Ultra and Juvéderm Ultra Plus.

 Hyaluronic acid fillers come in two forms: a thin form and a thick form.
 A useful analogy is that thin fillers (Juvederm Ultra or Restylane) are like jelly; it would flatten out if left out on a table.
 The thick form of gel (Juvederm Ultra Plus or Perlane) is like JELL-O; it has more structural integrity and retains its shape on a table.